cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 If the client cannot obtain the configured DPDS resource, it will ignore the failure and request the remaining resources with no additional constraints.
-Control planes can decide how to handle that request; if they want the client to fail without the DPDS resource, they can simply not return any resource for the name without the expected constraints.

-FIXME: is the above still right?
-Control plane can't really do that based on the matching rules defined above.
+This will likely result in the client sending a request that does not include constraints for one of the parameters that is used to distinguish different variants of the resource, and as mentioned in the [Matching Behavior and Best Practices](#matching-behavior-and-best-practices) section above, the control plane is free to return any variant of the resource in that case.
+However, note that the authoritative server cannot control what choice is made by caching xDS proxies.

 Just like any other xDS resource, a DPDS resource can be updated by the control plane at any time.
 When that happens, the constraints to be